Physician Payment Committee

 • Relativity with similar services

 Submissions for new services or revision of services will require the completion of a PFAF and/or the inclusion of reference materials supporting the proposal.
-If this information is not provided to the PPC, additional details may be requested, which may delay the process and cause the proposal to be deferred to a future fee allocation process.
+If this information is not provided to the PPC at the outset, the PPC may need to request the missing details, which may delay the process and cause the proposal to be deferred to a future fee allocation process.

 The goal of the process is to modernize the Schedule of Benefits to reflect how physicians currently practise medicine.
 Proposals should be clear, actionable and fall within the mandate of the PPC.
 The merits of proposals are evaluated based on the evidence and rationale provided by the section/MIG/forum.
 This could take a number of forms depending on the proposal.
 Some examples of supporting evidence include: